Wednesday, April 22, 2026

 People living near the Pasakha Industrial Estate in Phuentshogling are already bearing the brunt of air pollution caused by factories.
 With little done to compensate affected communities, residents continue to wait for relevant authorities to take action.
 However, the lack of sufficient data and research on the impacts of air pollution has made it difficult to address the issue.

 Nearly 40 factories operate in the Pasakha Industrial Estate.
-While they have created jobs and spurred development, residents of Samphelling Gewog live with pollution every day.
+The industries have created jobs and contributed to economic growth in Phuentshogling.
+But for residents of nearby villages in Samphelling Gewog, the growth has also brought environmental concerns.

 He says thick smoke and dust from factory chimneys settle on clothes and roofs.
 Noise from heavy vehicles has become part of daily life.